-Generally solid skill levels, with areas which should remain a focus of supervision and/or consultation after internship.
+Generally solid skill levels, ready for entry level practice.
+Areas identified which would remain a focus in supervision, including postdoctoral supervision or, if licensed, consultation after internship.
 Common skill level during the course of a rotation, and at the end of rotations earlier in the internship.
-Routine supervision of activities and responsibilities is indicated.
 Passing rating for a competency at end of internship.